 Scientists guess the reason for our nap on the couch after eating Thanksgiving dinner is the high-calorie meal, the extra glass of wine, or finally allowing ourselves to relax away from the office.

 Green bean casserole was a product of Campbell’s

 This “traditional” Thanksgiving Day dish was actually created by Campbell’s Soup for an annual cookbook 60 years ago.
-The recipe obviously caught on, though it seems Americans only these dish each year on Thanksgiving.
+The recipe caught on, though it seems Americans only eat this dish each year on Thanksgiving.
 When was the last time you whipped up a green bean casserole for Sunday dinner?